codemechanic/oscar-sysex-grammar/README.md

 ## Special Thanks
-* Bob Grieb for developing the new MIDI daughterboard and updating the OSCar firmware
+* Bob Grieb of [Tauntek](http://tauntek.com) for developing the new MIDI daughterboard and updating the OSCar firmware
 * Jeff Pinchbeck for supplying the OSCar factory sysex and patch name files
 * Members of the OSCar Synth Owners mailing list for their feedback on feature enhancements and testing